International Clinical Experiences

-Besides the clinical experience, the opportunity also provides an uplifting sense of philanthropy for the providers and leads to formation of strong bonds with domestic and foreign teammates.
+Besides the clinical experience, this opportunity also provides an uplifting sense of philanthropy for the providers and leads to formation of strong bonds with domestic and foreign teammates.

 The mission trips are life-changing for many student participants.
-Read what this one said about her experience in 2009:
+Read what this one said about her encounter:

 Another mission participant wrote this: